mballarin97/hubbard/README.md

 the examples already written, and then add the new lines in `plot.py`.

 > :warning: If the plaquette symmetry is not satisfied at *any* time-step the plotter script will raise a `RuntimeError`.

+### Tweaks

+The version of qiskit-aqua used for the library is not working by default.
+When installed with pip, you need to modify the file `/PATH/site-packages/qiskit/providers/__init__.py` and add the line `from qiskit.providers.backend import Backend as BaseBackend`.